 Every menu is a carefully constructed to persuade you into making certain decisions, predominantly ones that will ultimately make you spend more money.
 The psychology behind menu engineering is backed by science and countless hours of research, and covers aspects such as positioning, color theory, use of buzz words, controlled costing and more.

 We’ve explored the main techniques menu engineers implement in the psychology of menu design to subtly influence the decisions you make, making for an eye opening read and changing the way you choose your dishes.
+Even though it seems tactical in nature, the restaurant CEO should care about the menu, as every effort to grow sales has the menu as the protagonist.

 The colors on a menu can affect what we order.
 Green implies the food is fresh, and orange stimulates the appetite.
 Yellow is a happy hue and is used to catch the diner’s attention.
 Red encourages action and is used to persuade us to buy the meals with the highest profit margins.